hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

 of execution's perspective.

 From such a description, you may ask the very valid question: Why would you ever want to detach then?...
-In response to that fine question, I will make a claim:
 You probably don't.
-Virtually every instance I see of direct detach usage in production systems is counter-productive [^2].
+Virtually every instance I see of direct `detach()` usage in production systems is counter-productive [^2].

 ## Example Usage